applicaster/zapp-plugins-examples/Advertisement/Android/README.md

 Advertisement Plugin is using MVP pattern, so your plugin needs to implement interface for AdViewPresenter.
 Presenter is holding reference to AdView and AdView interface implementation is a real View used in Applicaster SDK.

 ### Import AdViewPresenter
-For DFP Ad Provider context is needed toinitialize both itnerstitials and banners.
+For DFP Ad Provider context is needed to initialize both itnerstitials and banners.
 Adding var to Kotlin constructor will add variable to class.

 ![step12.png](img/step12.png)